-Note: If a users wishes to delete a single message from a thread but not the entire thread they may do so by: opening the message; clicking ‘More’; selecting ‘Delete this message’.
+Note: If a user wishes to delete a single message from a thread but not the entire thread they may do so by: opening the message; clicking ‘More’; selecting ‘Delete this message’.

 Users may not like the fact e-mails remain visible within all labels but should appreciate, especially if they are using the free option, this method saves considerably on storage space thereby enabling their free accounts to be used for much longer periods without the need to purchase additional storage space.